MichaelLarocca/blog-michael-jude-larocca/posts/2020/12-20/The_Post-JavaScriptmas_2020_Post.md

 ![Roll the 3-dimensional dice](img/12-27-20/Dice-Dave.png)

 The [***Roll the 3-dimensional dice***](https://scrimba.com/scrim/co60a4282b9ca0666acef2036), created by **Dave Alger**, was breath-taking.
 His project received a lot of recognition on Scrimba's JavaScriptmas Discord channel.
 The die was 3-dimensionally styled, with a red see-through color.
-When you clicked on the dice, it raises and then spins in 3d!
+When you clicked on the die, it raises and then spins in 3d!
 He also created an actual game with it, and when you win, an excellent "Win Screen" that included falling snowflakes is displayed.

 A quote from ***Star Wars Episode I*** comes to mind when I hear the name  **Dave Alger**, "We will watch your career with great interest!"